adclama9/Valorant_map_predictor/README.md

 This repo goes through the methodology I took.

 Main idea:
-Have a live feed of a map that can predict the percentage chance of a team winning based on the positioning on the map.
+Have a live feed of a map that can predict the chance of a team winning based on the positioning on the map.
 Trying with the Ascent map.

-tldr: Image had to be scaled down for the GPU to be able to process it.
-CNN prediction values wouldn't change no matter the image it's trying to predict.
-Probably due to lower quality/not enough data.

 Steps:
 1. Acquire data from masters vods
 2. Train CNN on the data
 3. Try on live feed

-## Data Collection
+## Data Collection (get_data.py, manual_get_data.py)
 To get the data for our training, I had to go through vods from Masters Reykjavik 2022.
 The vods look like this.
 ![image](https://user-images.githubusercontent.com/57018666/169892769-960e7e0a-60bb-4053-969a-ea1efa7aec10.png)